websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 </state>
 ```

-If a notification or script is required in your state node, you can use an `actions` tag.
+If a notification or script is required in your State node, you can use an `actions` tag.
 Here's an `action` element containing a Groovy script.
 This is found in many terminal state nodes and marks the asset as approved in the workflow.

 ```xml
 <actions>